 is a swiss mountain runner and ski mountaineer who likes steep and technical races.
 He has won a number of skyraces in Europe, the US and South America.
 Pascal loves to discover new mountain ranges, countries and cultures.

-Pascal is working as a PhD candidate at Lausanne University.
+Pascal is a PhD candidate at Lausanne University.

 Born: in 1988 in Switzerland

 From: St.Gallen/SG, living in Leysin/VD

 Vertical KM (1000 m d+): 32:21 min (2018)

 Skyrunner World Series Champion 2018 (Sky Classic Series)